PriFi: Low-Latency Anonymity for Organizational Networks: Additional Evaluation Results

-\para{CPU/Memory.} We evaluated the CPU usage on the relay during an Anonymize round; our model estimates less than $10\%$ of average usage for $100$ clients on commodity hardware (Figure~\ref{fig:cpu}).
+\para{CPU/Memory.} We briefly evaluate the CPU usage on the relay during an Anonymize round; our model estimates less than $10\%$ of average usage for $100$ clients on commodity hardware (Figure~\ref{fig:cpu}).
 We tested the memory and CPU usage on an Android Nexus $5$X device; the device on which the measurements are done is doing light web browsing activities through \prifi.
 During Anonymize, the mean CPU usage is light (below $5\%$), and the memory usage is moderate (stable at $50$~Mb; for comparison, Telegram uses $150$~Mb).
-The energy consumption fluctuates between ``Light'' and ``Medium'' (estimated with Android Studio 3.2 Beta) and is comparable to a VoIP call.
-The iOS/Android implementations are currently being evaluated in a real-world scenario with a large organization.
+The energy consumption fluctuates between ``Light'' and ``Medium'' (estimated with Android Studio $3.2$ Beta) and is comparable to a VoIP call.